complight/complight.github.io/docs/publications/realistic_defocus_cgh.md

 We also thank
 Erdem Ulusoy and Güneş Aydındoğan for discussions in the early phases of the project; Tim Weyrich and Makoto Yamada for dedicating GPU resources in various experimentation phases;
-David Walton for their feedback on the manuscript;
+David Walton for his feedback on the manuscript;

 <div style="float: left; height:200px;" class="boxed">
 <img align='left' src="../../media/jst_forest.png" width="200" alt/>